jiazhou-garland/EventBind/README.md

 ---
 # ️ ️Acknowledgement
-We thank the authors of [CLIP](https://github.com/openai/CLIP) for opening source their wonderful works.
+We thank the authors of [CLIP](https://github.com/openai/CLIP), [CoOp](https://github.com/KaiyangZhou/Dassl.pytorch) for opening source their wonderful works.

 ---
 # License
 This repository is released under the [MIT](./LICENSE) License.

+---
+# Contact
+If you have any question about this project, please feel free to contact jiazhouzhou@hkust-gz.edu.cn.